The Jaguar AJ30 V6

 After extensive research, Rocketeer settled the Jaguar AJ30, a specialized version of the Ford Duratec V6.

-The Duratec V6 has an impressive pedigree; originally a Porsche design, contracted by Ford, further developed by Cosworth.
+The Duratec V6 has an impressive pedigree; originally a Porsche design, acquired by Ford, further developed by Cosworth.
 As well as powering modest Ford, Lincoln, Mazda, and Jaguar sedans, derivatives of the Duratec V6 power more premium cars from the Mondeo ST24 and ST220 to the Noble M12, Morgan and Marcos.
 The AJ30 is a favorite of high performance kit car and track car builders.

 The Jaguar AJ30 has all the features of a proper motorsport engine: Double overhead cams, forged, fracture-split powder metal rods, and a forged crank, substantially reinforced with four-bolt mains and elaborate block girdle.
 Its oversquare design revs to the heavens, in part also through the use of DAMB tappets (Direct Acting Mechanical Bucket).
 The AJ30 engine develops max power in stock form at 6750 rpm and can be safely taken well north of 7000 rpm.

 Almost unbelievably, the AJ30 is reliable, plentiful, and inexpensive.
 Being all aluminium, it is actually a little lighter than the cast iron MX5 lump it replaces, enhancing the critical weight distribution, balance, and handling.

 Light, high revving, sweet, tractable, with an amazing soundtrack, the Jag AJ30 delivers a balance that suits the car beautifully.
 Everything about the original MX5 is enhanced; elevating the whole experience to a new level.
 Not just the performance.
 Sure it’s quick, but much more significantly, it has soul.

 The Rocketeer Jaguar AJ30 engine specification